farag2/Sophia-Script-for-Windows/README.md

 ### From release page

-Download an [archive](https://github.com/farag2/Sophia-Script-for-Windows/releases/latest) according to your Windows and PowerShell versions.
+Download [archive](https://github.com/farag2/Sophia-Script-for-Windows/releases/latest) according to your Windows and PowerShell versions.

 ## How to use